 Tip 2 – Conduct Regular Risk Assessments and Actively Search for Vulnerabilities

 This is an area many organisations forget to look into, simply by taking an “if it’s not broke, don’t fix it” approach to security.
-As business and technological climates evolve, however, something that has worked for years may not work in a week’s time.
+But, as business and technological climates evolve, something that has worked for years may not work in a week’s time.
 New risks can emerge overnight.
 Businesses should therefore actively test their websites and search for security vulnerabilities from the perspective of an attacker.
 Consider all aspects such as data storage, how employees are accessing documents remotely, and the general functionality of your online protection.

 Risk assessments are a good way of noting the risks associated with any potential security hazards too.
-They are very useful for getting issues noticed by senior management, and contain all of the different ways risks can affect a business.
+They are very useful for getting issues noticed by senior management and contain all of the different ways risks can affect a business.
 By giving busy seniors the full picture, you will be able to provide them with a cause to hopefully initiate change.
 Remember though, risks are not just financial.
-They can be reputational, operational, and compliance related.
+They can be reputational, operational, and compliance-related.
 Be sure to include all of these implications in your assessment.
 Importantly, keep these documents password protected as to not expose vulnerabilities to unauthorised individuals.
 This is particularly crucial if using shared network drives in the workplace.

 Tip 3 – Train Your Staff

 The Government’s Cyber Security Skills in the UK Labour Market 2021: Findings Report revealed that just 10% of businesses and 12% of charities provided cybersecurity training to non-cyber staff in the last 12 months.

 As previously mentioned, the biggest causes of data breaches are a result of internal errors.
 This enforces the point that educating employees around data and online security is absolutely essential.